192nd Tank Battalion: Overview

 The activated Army National Guard 192nd Tank Battalion initially received training at Fort Knox, and Polk.
 The unit left San Francisco in October 1941, arriving in the Philippines on 20 November 1941.
-On 22 December 1941, the 192nd Tank Battalion became the first American tank unit to engage enemy armor in tank to tank combat during World War II.
+On 22 December 1941, the 192nd Tank Battalion became the first American tank unit to engage enemy armor in tank-to-tank combat during World War II.
 The unit withdrew to the Bataan Peninsula as part of the general retreat, and ceased to exist on 9 April 1942 when the last surviving American and Philippine forces on the Bataan Peninsula surrendered.
 Some men went to Corregidor, while others escaped to the jungle.
 Those who remained, participated in the Bataan Death March.
 They remained prisoners of war until the close of the invasion of the Philippines.
 Some prisoners at Cabanatuan were rescued by US Army Rangers on 30 December 1944.
 Others were sent to Japan or other parts of the Japanese empire as laborers.
 Of the 593 officers and men of the 192nd Tank Battalion who went to the Philippines in October 1941, 328 did not survive the war.

+Memorials

+Memorials to the 192nd Tank Battalion can be found in the hometowns of all four of its companies.